Sheys11/nigerian-news-scraper/RAILWAY_DEPLOYMENT.md

 # Initialize git if not already done
 git init
 git add .
-git commit -m "Initial commit: Nigerian News Scraper"
+git commit -m "Ready for Railway deployment"

 # Create a new repository on GitHub, then:
 git remote add origin https://github.com/YOUR_USERNAME/nigerian-news-scraper.git